Menu

 1.2.
 Connected Cars’ Key Players

-Out of the top 10 organizations, 4 are major carmakers (General Motors, BMW, Toyota, and Audi), and 3 are tech-giant corporations (Samsung, Microsoft, and Google).
+Out of the top 10 organizations, 4 are significant carmakers (General Motors, BMW, Toyota, and Audi), and 3 are tech-giant corporations (Samsung, Microsoft, and Google).

 Regarding the leading countries, China has a higher position in the ranking than usual.
 It is the second country worldwide innovating in connected cars.
 It is worth highlighting the high number of Chinese universities working in the field, almost as many as SMEs.